-For many business owners, the balance sheet can be the most confusing financial statement.
+The balance sheet can be the most confusing financial statement.
 One line item that often causes a double-take is "unearned revenue."
-You see the cash in your bank account, yet your accountant has it listed under liabilities—right alongside loans and other debts.
+You see the cash in your bank account, so it feels like it should be an asset.
+But is revenue an asset account?
+Not quite.
+Your accountant lists unearned revenue under liabilities—right alongside loans.
 It feels completely counterintuitive.
-This confusion boils down to a simple question: is unearned revenue a liability account, and if so, why?
-Understanding the answer is key to grasping your company's true financial health.
-Here, we’ll demystify the concept and explain how to record and recognize this revenue properly, in simple terms.
+So, is unearned revenue a liability, and if so, why?
+Understanding the answer is key to your company's true financial health.
+We’ll demystify the concept and explain how to handle it properly, in simple terms.

 Think of it this way: if a customer pays you for a year-long subscription to your software in January, have you earned all 12 months of that payment on day one?
 Not quite.
 Even though the cash is in your bank account, you still owe your customer 12 months of service.
 That upfront payment is what accountants call unearned revenue.
 It’s a core concept that helps you get a true picture of your company’s financial health.
 Understanding how to handle it is key to accurate reporting and sustainable growth.